-Camping activities need to be sustainable to protect and prioritise the hauora of our landscapes, waterways and environment.
+CONTEXT Camping activities need to be sustainable to protect and prioritise the hauora of our landscapes, waterways and environment.
 The impact of camping should be minimised and managed to ensure it can be enjoyed for years to come.
 Our community and visitors show respect for our pristine environment and region.

-In the longer-term, we will reassess our QLDC sites (managed and leased) and DOC sites to understand the impact of camping on these sites.
+ACTIONS In the longer-term, we will reassess our QLDC sites (managed and leased) and DOC sites to understand the impact of camping on these sites.

+We provide a positive visitor experience

+We provide a positive visitor experience

+OBJECTIVE 2.1:
-Objective 2.1: Campers have the tools and knowledge to camp sustainably and do the right thing

-It is important that campers understand how their behaviours impact on our environment, landscapes, waterways and precious flora and fauna.
+Campers have the tools and knowledge to camp sustainably and do the right thing CONTEXT It is important that campers understand how their behaviours impact on our environment, landscapes, waterways and precious flora and fauna.
 Often, campers may not realise that they are acting unsustainably.
 We will ensure that campers have the tools and knowledge to make sustainable choices, while enjoying their stay.
 This will preserve our incredible region for everyone.

-We will jointly promote educational tools and communications about camping sustainably at a local and regional level.
+ACTIONS We will jointly promote educational tools and communications about camping sustainably at a local and regional level.
 We will re-establish the Responsible Camping Ambassador programme to monitor campers' behaviours and provide them with educational tools while camping.
+OBJECTIVE 2.2:

-Objective 2.2: Our region's facilities are fit for purpose for all types of campers

-It is important that we offer a range of camping facilities for all types of campers who come to visit.
+Our region's facilities are fit for purpose for all types of campers CONTEXT It is important that we offer a range of camping facilities for all types of campers who come to visit.
 We have a finite number of spaces suitable for camping so we must use our resources wisely.

-We will explore alternative funding models to deliver a range of camping facilities, infrastructure and technology with private businesses, so that the Council is not predominantly paying for camping in the region.
+ACTIONS We will explore alternative funding models to deliver a range of camping facilities, infrastructure and technology with private businesses, so that the Council is not predominantly paying for camping in the region.
 This could include exploring options for new types of camping.
+OBJECTIVE 2.3: